spinscale/elasticsearch-ingest-opennlp/README.md

 | 5.1.2 | `bin/elasticsearch-plugin install https://oss.sonatype.org/content/repositories/releases/de/spinscale/elasticsearch/plugin/ingest/ingest-opennlp/5.1.2.1/ingest-opennlp-5.1.2.1.zip` |
 | 5.1.1 | `bin/elasticsearch-plugin install https://oss.sonatype.org/content/repositories/releases/de/spinscale/elasticsearch/plugin/ingest/ingest-opennlp/5.1.1.1/ingest-opennlp-5.1.1.1.zip` |

 **IMPORTANT**: If you are running this plugin with Elasticsearch 6.5.2 or newer, you need to download the NER models from sourceforge after installation.

-To download the models, run the following under Linux and osx
+To download the models, run the following under Linux and osx (this is in the `bin` directory of your Elasticsearch installation)

 ```
 bin/ingest-opennlp/download-models